-As part of building a strong leadership team, I am pleased to welcome Mr Greg Travers to the Executive Committee as the Executive General Manager Business Support.
-Mr Travers replaces long-standing Executive Committee member, Tim Scully, who announced his retirement in March this year.
+I am also pleased to welcome Mr Greg Travers to the Executive Committee as the Executive General Manager Business Support.
+Mr Travers replaces longstanding Executive Committee member, Tim Scully, who announced his retirement in March this year.
 I would like to thank Tim for his leadership and contributions to MMG, and I wish him all the best in his future endeavours.
-Mr Travers joins MMG with extensive experience and strong operational background across the mining, retail and manufacturing industries.
-Mr Travers has responsibility for MMG's business support functions including Safety, Health, Environment and Community (SHEC), Human Resources (HR), Shared Services and Information Technology.
-I look forward to Greg's input into building upon these functions to support the future growth of our business.
+Mr Travers joins MMG with extensive experience and a strong operational background across the mining, retail and manufacturing industries.
+Mr Travers has responsibility for MMG's business support functions including Safety, Health, Environment and Community (SHEC), Human Resources (HR), Shared

+Services and Information Technology.
+I look forward to his input into building upon these functions to support the future growth of our business.

 A key area of focus for us this year is diversity and inclusion.
 We believe that engaging the views of a diverse workforce enables us to achieve greater long-term outcomes.
-We are in the process of establishing a global Diversity & Inclusion Council to drive awareness and initiatives across this important area.
-Additionally, we have designed a new leadership program incorporating diversity and inclusion training aimed to lift the capability of our leaders to promote, create and harness inclusivity and develop a culture for progress.
+We are in the process of establishing a global Diversity and Inclusion Council to drive awareness and initiatives across this important area.
+Additionally, we have designed a new leadership program incorporating diversity and inclusion training aimed at lifting the capability of our leaders to promote, create and harness inclusivity and develop a culture for progress.
 Finally, we support regional diversity and inclusion strategies to meet local diversity needs through awareness campaigns, sponsorships and workplace promotions.